AanshDevpura/QuoteProject/README.md

 Users can input their own text to bypass Image to Text.

-# Users can filter quotes by popularity and modify temperature for llama3.
+Users can filter quotes by popularity and modify temperature for llama3.

----

-title: QuoteProject
-emoji: 🐨
-colorFrom: blue
-colorTo: blue
-sdk: gradio
-sdk_version: 4.37.2
-app_file: app.py
-pinned: false

----

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-> > > > > > > 2aceaec79b915b2d4667d1fd80fdb8bb91095fc8